influxdata/influxdb-client-csharp/Client.Linq/README.md

 sensor,deployment=testing,sensor_id=id-1 data=28
 ```

-and this is also way how this LINQ driver works. **The driver supposes that you are querying over one time-series.**
+and this is also way how this LINQ driver works.

+**The driver supposes that you are querying over one time-series.**

-There is a way how to change this configuration - see following section.
+There is a way how to change this configuration:

 ### Enable querying multiple time-series